Life Expectancy & Longevity Probability Calculator

 Disclaimer

-The estimates of this life expectancy, based on the mortality rates and medical researches on US adults, do not take into account other factors, such as individual disease, family health history, and the future progress of public health, that could increase or decrease the estimates.
+The estimates of this life expectancy, based on the mortality rates and medical research on US adults done by Harvard, NIH, other institutions, and actuaries, do not take into account other factors, such as other personal medical history, health, and diseases of the family, and the future progress of public health, that could increase or decrease the estimates.

 1. 1